TRIPLE CONVERGENT PROOF • FEBRUARY 2026

 Published Dataset & Reproducibility

-All experimental data, analysis scripts, and supplementary materials are now openly available with full reproducibility:
+All experimental data, analysis scripts, and 5 publication-quality figures now openly available:

 Download Complete Dataset →